jordan-fox/201n16/README.md

 I have added a list of my Top 10 favorite movies.

 I also changed both my work experience and education summary into unordered lists in HTML.

+Added 6th Question requiring the user to guess my favorite number.

+Added 7th Question requiring the user to guess the name of one of the Galilean moons.